DataDog/integrations-extras/cloudnatix/README.md

 To install the CloudNatix check on your cluster:

-1. Build a new Docker image of Datadog agent that has the CloudNatix integration check installed.
+1. Build a Docker image of the Datadog Agent that has the CloudNatix integration check installed.
+For more information, see [Use Community Integrations][7].
-      * Please see [here](https://docs.datadoghq.com/agent/guide/use-community-integrations/?tab=docker) for details.
 2. [Install the Datadog Agent][2] into your Kubernetes cluster with the built Docker image.
 3. [Install CloudNatix][3] into your Kubernetes cluster.
-CloudNatix clusteragent will automatically configure itself to work with the Datadog integration.
+The CloudNatix Cluster Agent will automatically configure itself to work with the Datadog integration.

 ### Validation